The Jem'Hadar: Reception

 TrekNation said they "thoroughly enjoyed the episode" even though they were not sure it was a "good episode"; they felt many characters were developed and called it a "satisfying season ender" without being a cliffhanger.

 IGN said this one of the two best episodes in Season 2 of DS9, and noted how it introduced the Dominion saga that would dominate later seasons.

 In 2018, Comic Book Resources rated "The Jem'Hadar" episode paired with its sequel "The Search" as the 14th best multi episode story of Star Trek.

 In 2015, Geek.com recommended this episode as "essential watching" for their abbreviated Star Trek: Deep Space Nine binge-watching guide.

-In 2019, ScreenRant ranked this the 4th best episode for the character Nog, noting how Nog was able work together with Jake.
+In 2019, Screen Rant ranked this the fourth best episode for the character Nog, noting how Nog was able to work together with Jake.

 In 2020, Io9 said this was one of the "must watch" episodes from the series.

-In 2021, Nerdist said this was one of the top ten Star Trek episodes with first alien contact, introducing the combative Jem'Hadar and also the Vorta in one episode as the Federation has its first brush with the Dominion.
+In 2021, Nerdist said this was one of the top ten Star Trek episodes with first alien contact, introducing the combative Jem'Hadar, as well as the Vorta in one episode, as the Federation has its first brush with the Dominion.

 Releases

 This episode along with "Tribunal" was released on one VHS cassette, Star Trek: Deep Space Nine Vol. 23 - Tribunal/The Jem' Hadar.

-On April 1, 2003 Season 2 of Star Trek: Deep Space Nine was released on DVD video discs, with 26 episodes on seven discs.
+On April 1, 2003, Season 2 of Star Trek: Deep Space Nine was released on DVD video discs, with 26 episodes on seven discs.
 This included a Dolby Digital 5.1 audio track for the episodes.

 This episode was released in 2017 on DVD with the complete series box set, which had 176 episodes on 48 discs.